 Undergraduate Degree: Ohio State University - Bachelors, Journalism

 Graduate Degree: University of Maryland-College Park - Masters, Library Science

-photography, reading, writing, website design and content management, word games, watching movies, exercising
+photography, videography, reading, writing, website design and content management, word games, watching movies, exercising

 College Application Essays